entropicalabs/el-loom/docs/source/docu_files/eka_qec/eka.rst

 Validations
 ^^^^^^^^^^^

 The :class:`~loom.eka.eka.Eka` dataclass implements some simple validation functions.
-This is done to ensure certain constraints enforced in the later stages are satisfied and prevent the user from starting from scratch because of an invalid definition of :class:`~loom.eka.eka.Eka`.
+This is done to ensure that certain constraints enforced in the later stages are satisfied and to prevent the user from starting from scratch due to an invalid definition of :class:`~loom.eka.eka.Eka`.

 The list of validators includes: